 - 51% Attack - In this type of attack, bad people have more than 50% of the network's mining hash rate.
 The major implication is the addition of unauthorized addition or alteration of data to the block.

 - Double Spending Attack - This signifies one asset can be transacted twice.
 You can understand this by spending the same cryptocurrency twice without a balance update in the cryptocurrency Blockchain system.
 In this type of attack, an incorrect transaction happens by an authorized person.

-- Sybil Attack - Here, the attacker creates fake nodes, accounts, etc., and outcast honest nodes by using them.
+- Sybil Attack - Here, the attacker creates fake nodes, accounts, etc., and outcasts honest nodes by using them.

-- DNS Attack - It refers attacker takes advantage of known vulnerabilities available in the domain name server.
+- DNS Attack - It refers attacker taking advantage of known vulnerabilities available in the domain name server.
 This type of attack affects the availability and integrity of data.

-- SQL Injection - This type of attack helps the attacker to insert SQL query to the web application.
+- SQL Injection - This type of attack helps the attacker to insert an SQL query into the web application.

 - Phishing Attack - Here, an attacker uses social engineering techniques to trick the victim into clicking on a malicious link.
 This attack is abundant in using any technology.

 - Malware Attack - This attack compromises the victim's system and extracts credentials such as public/private key pair, passwords, etc.

 - Distributed Denial of Service attack (DDOS) - This attack cripples the resources by sending thousands of requests in a short duration of time.
 Here, bad people want to disconnect mining pools, e-wallets, or cryptocurrency exchanges.

 - Reentrancy Vulnerability